bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 ## **\#6 Be humble**

-Position Yourself for the next 6 months not years.
-When You are a startup pitching Your vision is a bad strategy.
+Position yourself for the next 6 months, not years.
+When you are a startup pitching your vision is a bad strategy.

 ![](https://lh7-us.googleusercontent.com/jUCqq0MwxDzJnyNnNalNRI5IBuaRvJOw8U5eHBDE4RAlwup2BITfxnugmPD3Mn2P1L3KtJiJEz3AiVGyze9t8TqkbkEboUYvgGrc219hmz83RNg0rSa9sp57YCFJlNqt3UtERPlQcwfWsJjkOUekgAc)